-The wind represents our breath and shui denoting water, being that we as human beings are made up of around 60% of the stuff.
+The wind represents our breath and Shui denotes water, being that we as human beings are made up of around 60% of the stuff.
 It’s rooted deeply in mindfulness.
 Stressing the importance of slowing down and noticing the finer details in life which in turn will make us appreciate each moment for what it is – precious.
 The idea is that by connecting to the space around us we become one with the world.

-By making a few small adjustments to your home layout, with these basic feng shui tips, could make a huge difference in your overall day to day feeling.
+By making a few small adjustments to your home layout, with these basic feng shui tips, could make a huge difference in your overall day-to-day feeling.

 Interior Design tweaks that promote good Feng Shui

 This is one of the fundamental ideas in Feng Shui which basically means facing certain objects towards the door.
 It doesn’t have to be direct, you can get creative with it, for example, using a mirror.
 The main door to the room is where it is believed that positive energy enters.
 The most important object is:

 - Your Bed

 This is like when you meet someone for the first time.
 You stand face to face and conjure up the first impression, be it good or bad.
 This is the same when heading towards your front door, it is your first impression of the world so keep the area clean and tidy.
 Only keep the necessary items there.
 Make sure it is bright, both with colour and good lighting.

 For more information on the use of colours have a read of “Interior Design Masters Of Colour: Feng Shui“.